 Comté

 Comté is a French cheese made from unpasteurized cow's milk in the Franche-Comté region of eastern France bordering Switzerland and sharing much of its cuisine.
-Comté has the highest production of all French Appellation d'origine contrôlée (AOC) cheeses, at around 66,500 tons annually.
+Comté has the highest production of all French Appellation d'origine contrôlée (AOC) cheeses, at around 65,000 tonnes (72,000 short tons) annually.
 It is classified as an Alpine cheese.
-The cheese is made in discs, each between 40 cm (16 in) and 70 cm (28 in) in diameter, and around 10 cm (4 in) in height.
+The cheese is made in discs, each between 40 and 70 cm (16 and 28 inches) in diameter, and around 10 cm (4 inches) in height.
 Each disc weighs up to 50 kg (110 lb) with a fat in dry matter (FDM) around 45%.
 The rind is usually a dusty-brown colour, and the internal paste, pâte, is a pale creamy yellow.
 The texture is relatively hard and flexible, and the taste is mild and slightly sweet.
-Fresh from the farm, milk is poured into large copper vats where it is gently warmed.
-Each cheese requires up to 600 litres (160 US gal) of milk.
-Rennet is added, causing the milk to coagulate (curdle).
-The curds are then cut into tiny white grains that are the size of rice or wheat which are then stirred before being heated again for around 30 minutes.
-The contents are then placed into moulds and the whey is pressed out.
-After several hours the mould is opened and left to mature in cellars, first for a few weeks at the dairy, and then over several months elsewhere.

 Source: Wikipedia